BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 >As if sex were a commitment.
 >As if it didn't exist only in the instant.
 >As if thoughts of your sex had been
->Gliding around inside
+>gliding around inside
->For an eternity already.
+>for an eternity already.

 *Untitled* -- Juin 2024